hadenlabs/terraform-gitlab-project/README.md

 # Terraform variables

-This document gives an overview of variables used in the platform of the terraform-gitlab-repository.
+This document gives an overview of variables used in the platform of the terraform-gitlab-project.

 ## Requirements